gavdraper/beyond-the-rubber-duck/14-final-thoughts.md

 Share your results with the rest of Engineering

-AI Taking jobs vs Engineerings using AI taking jobs.
+AI Taking jobs vs Engineers using AI taking jobs.

 Things I've used it for

 Octopus Tool,
 Card Game,
-Advice
+Advice,
+Debugging,
+Throw away projects